ZacharySeymour/ZacharySeymour/README.md

 - 👋 Hi, I’m @ZacharySeymour
-- 👀 I’m interested in working on new Python, R, and SQL projects to increase my knowledgebase.
+- 👀 I’m interested in working on new Python, R, Javascript, and SQL projects to increase my knowledgebase.
 - 🌱 I’m currently learning how to make predictions on test data using Machine Learning.
 - 💞️ I’m looking to collaborate on anything, I especially want to work on game development.
 - 📫 How to reach me: Check out my LinkedIn below and reach out!